ozaner/ozanerhansha.github.io-OLD/_posts/math/set-theory/00-0-0-relations.md

 Below is a list of common classifications of binary relations based on what properties they satisfy.
 In all the definitions below we will assume $R=(A\times B,G)$ where $G\subseteq A\times B$:

 *The number of relations on a set of $n$ elements is given by $2^{n^2}$, which is sequence [A002416](https://oeis.org/A002416) on the OEIS.
-The number of relations in an $n$ element set that satisfy the properties below can also be found on the OEIS, though not all have closed formulae.*
+The number of relations on an $n$ element set that satisfy the properties below can also be found on the OEIS, though not all have closed formulae.*

 ### Uniqueness Properties